d0tTino/GeneCoder/docs/vertical_slice.md

 Open <http://localhost:8000> in your browser to view the landing page.

+## Dashboard

+The server includes a small dashboard for quick sequence analysis.
+Navigate to `http://localhost:8000/dashboard` and paste a DNA sequence to view GC content, homopolymer metrics and heatmap plots.
+The GUI also provides an "Open Web Dashboard" button under the Analysis tab which launches the same page in your default browser.

 ## Streaming Encode and Resume

 Large files can be encoded and decoded in streaming mode to reduce memory usage.